andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

 DEBU[2025-02-20T15:55:26.163580856-07:00] snapshot loaded successfully runtime=aws.firecracker
 ```

 The current limitation is that I'm not sure what the `ConnectedBlockState` device is used for.
 The file only contains a single string which is the device ID (e.g. `MN2HE43UOVRDA`).
 Also, to restore a remote snapshot, you need to move this file to the target machine manually.
+It seems that the file always has the same content, independently of the container image.
+I still need to try images that change the disk state (create files), so see if it influences the content of the file.

 ---

 ## To Do

-- [ ] Test PoC with other images.
-Use the vHive [examples](../function-images/).
+- [X] Test PoC with [other images](https://github.com/andre-j3sus/faas-examples/).
 - [ ] Test compression mechanisms for the memory file.
 - [ ] Investigate what is the MMIO device needed to restore the VM from a snapshot.
 More information in [Current Limitations](#current-limitations).
 - [ ] Investigate if there are better deduplication mechanisms for the memory file.
 Currently we use a simple chunk and hash approach.